Creative City Grant

 - Projects that include ongoing organizational support for a lead artist’s employer/organization in the application budget.

-- Projects that have closed audiences and/or have barriers to access for the general public. i.e. Artist residencies in schools for in-school teaching.
+- Projects that have closed audiences and/or have barriers to access for the general public (e.g. artist residencies in schools for in-school teaching).

-- Projects that are led by community organizing collectives or local nonprofit-organizations are not eligible to apply for Creative City.
-However, artists may apply for artist-led elements of community organizing or community-based creative placemaking efforts.
+- Projects that are led by community organizing collectives or local nonprofit-organizations (However, artists may apply for artist-led elements of community organizing or community-based creative placemaking efforts.)

-- If an artist is currently a Creative City grantee, s/he must complete the current project and grant year before being eligible to participate as a lead applicant on another project.
+- Projects with a lead applicant who is a current Creative City grantee.
+If an artist is currently a Creative City grantee, he/she/they must wait until the end of the current grant year and the completion of their current project before being eligible to participate as a lead applicant on another project.
 Artists may participate in multiple applications as collaborators or participants.

 For questions regarding eligibility please contact Creative City Staff at firstname.lastname@example.org.

-Creative City intends to fund artist projects that align with the following funding criteria:
+Creative City intends to fund artist projects that meet each of the following funding criteria and demonstrate alignment with our funding priorities.

 - Exemplifies strong artistic expression and vision of the lead artist in the proposed project